dmkroesche/hello-world/README.md

 Hello!

 Danielle here, learning how github works.
-This file is just prectice in order to learn my way around this website.
+This file is just practice in order to learn my way around this website.